 In the episode 4 of HBO’s Chernobyl Ulana Khomyuk, a nuclear physicist from Minsk, runs to the library where she investigates the archives and finds identical incidents that happened at other nuclear stations.
 The text on the screen says that it’s Lomonosov Moscow University Library, but actually it’s the main academic library in Ukraine.
 It was constructed between 1975 and 1989 and represents a mix of two architectural eras – neoclassicism and Soviet modernism.
 The episode featured only a small fraction of this unique and beautiful building.

-Bohdana Khmelnytskoho Street in Kyiv was used to portrait 1987’s Moscow.To make the scene look more realistic, Soviet symbolics were added, the colour of the letter “M”, that signals the entrance to the metro, was changed from green to red.
+Bohdana Khmelnytskoho Street in Kyiv was used to portrait 1987’s Moscow.To make the scene look more realistic, the creators of the series added Soviet symbolics and changed the colour of the letter “M”, that signals the entrance to the metro from green to red.
 This street ends with a famous house with a star on the rooftop.
 Built in 1954, it was one of a Stalinist skyscrapers that also appeared in Moscow (Seven Sisters skyscrapers), Warsaw, Bucharest, Prague, Riga.

 This huge white building of Kyiv University was used to portrait Byelorussian Communist Party Headquarters in Minsk.
 The campus of Taras Shevchenko National University of Kyiv was designed and built in the 1970s-1980s in the style of modernism.
 Since then, it has hardly changed.